 The Community Art Collaborative (CAC) was created in 2004.
-The Since 2004, about 130 CAC members have worked with 40 different host sites.
+Since then, over 200 CAC members have worked with nearly 50 different host sites in Baltimore City.
 Their service expands the ability of their host sites to reach more Baltimore residents and engages thousands of neighbors in community art projects.
-In particular, CAC helps youth participants achieve in school by fostering creativity and critical thinking.
+In particular, CAC focuses on supporting youth participants to build confidence and sense of belonging in community.

 - Youth-led video projects on topics like conservation, health, and education